garyfleming/product-engineering/estimates.md

 * Believablely precise
 * Not too vague, not too precise
+* The sense of the shape, but a little blurry.

 ^ So I changed it to 42.5.
-I know that 42.5 is a more interesting title because of it's increase in precision.
+I know that 42.5 is a more interesting title because of its increase in precision.
 42.5 sounds like I'm being pretty precise without being silly.
 It's the Goldilocks of this context.

 ---